 Steindalsfossen with Kids: The Waterfall You Can Walk Behind

-If you are driving the classic route between Eidfjord and Bergen with young children, you need stops that require minimal effort but deliver maximum impact.
-Steindalsfossen is exactly that.
+If you are driving between Eidfjord and Bergen you have to add Steindalsfossen as a stop along the route.
 It is a spectacular 50 metre waterfall that you can walk directly behind without getting wet.
 It is completely free, open year round, just a five minute walk from the car park, and the main path is pram friendly.

 For families looking for the perfect halfway stop to break up the drive to Bergen, here is what you need to know when visiting with a toddler.